 Thus it is ensured that the girls are taught by artistically and educationally competent and professionally trained teachers.

 In 1998, the freelance composer, conductor and music teacher Sabine Wüsthoff took over the charge of the Berlin Girls Choir.
 She gave the choir a new structure and enlarged its profile.
-Since then, the Berlin Girls Choir consists of the Basic Choir (5 to 8 years), Junior Choir (8 to 10 years), Small Concert Choir (10 to 13 years) and Concert Choir (13 to 22 years).
+Since then, the Berlin Girls Choir consists of the Basic Choir (5 and above), Junior Choir (8 and above), Small Concert Choir (10 and above) and Concert Choir (13 and above).

 The Berlin Girls Choir regularly participates in worship services of the Linden Church – obliged to its provenance and affiliation – and takes part in performances of other choirs of the church district Charlottenburg-Wilmersdorf.